 11. Line a walkway

 Take cues from commercial planter installations, and guide where you want guests to walk by lining walkways.
-Considering alternatives like handrails and retaining walls, planters are less noticeable and a much more attractive option.
+Fiberglass planters are incredibly sturdy and durable and can withstand all sorts of weather conditions.
+Plus, considering alternatives like handrails and retaining walls, planters are a much more attractive option.

 12. Accent outdoor furniture